 This activity involves moderate physical activity in off trail natural habitat areas.
 Wear suitable work clothes that can be scraped and poked by twigs and/or the occasional thorny plant, or have contact with sticky bur seeds.
 A good pair of sturdy work shoes/boots is also a must.
 No sandals, please.

-Stewardship Saturdays will take place from 1:00 pm to 4:00 pm on the following Saturdays in 2015:
+Stewardship Saturdays will take place from 1:00 pm to 4:00 pm on the third Saturday of the month.

 Children must be at least 10 years of age to participate.
 For more information or to register for Stewardship Saturdays, please contact Rick Simek, the EIC Natural Areas Manager, at email@example.com or call (313) 583-6371.